 And sure enough, before an audience on this day, Darrell promised to do exactly that and more.

 Smart and thoughtful, Maelyn and Darrell ingeniously wove together all the very people and things they cherished, from walking down the sandy aisle to the paisley notes of Prince to introducing a beautifully arranged shabu shabu to guests at the reception and pairing it with C.C.
-Lemon Drink to a fierce Ragnarök battle inside a ring of fire at dusk.
+Lemon Drink to a fierce finale of a Ragnarök battle inside a ring of fire at dusk.

 Even mini strawberry chocolate Oreo bars from Japan with handwritten notes awaited guests to enjoy.